skip to content

 Admits: Members of the University and Visiting Scholars, others by appointment.

 Stock: Subjects covered: Economics, Applied Economics and Development Studies.
-75,000 monographs, 25,000 vols of periodicals and serials, 30 current periodical titles (print).
+120,000 monographs, 20,000 vols of periodicals and serials.
+Bloomberg Terminal (booking required).

 Special collections: - Alfred Marshall Archives, and various archival materials of nearly 30 economists (e.g. John Neville Keynes, Arthur Pigou, Austin Robinson) - an outstanding historic collection of over 30,000 pamphlets (mostly in so-called black boxes) - 3,000 rare books (after 1800), plus nearly 300 rare books (primarily pre-1800) deposited at the University Library.